Redundancy and losing your job

 Look for work

-- under the job title of your most recent job, you can describe why you were dismissed e.g. “While I worked in this role, I increased the efficiency of my team by 20%.
+You can describe why your previous employer made you under the job title.
+For example, “while I worked in this role, I increased the efficiency of my team by 20%.
 The role was discontinued due to COVID-19.”

 Take an assessment to learn more about your skills and the careers that might suit you.